-In addition to (the first paragraph of 10.2) Bowls Queensland may, in its discretion and having regard to the severity of the breach do any one or more of the following:
+In addition to (the first paragraph of 10.2) BQ may, in its discretion and having regard to the severity of the breach do any one or more of the following:

-- (f) terminate the Player's membership of any Team; - (g) immediately require the Player to return home from any Training or Event venue (at the Player's personal expense); - (h) exclude the Player from any Training or Event; - (i) initiate appropriate disciplinary proceeding against the Player in accordance with the Laws of Bowls; or - (j) otherwise deal with the Player as it sees fit, including restriction of benefits which the Player would otherwise receive under this agreement.

-10.3 Termination for specific reasons
+- (f) terminate the player's membership of any team. - (g) immediately require the player to return home from any training or event venue (at the player's personal expense). - (h) exclude the player from any training or event. - (i) initiate appropriate disciplinary proceeding against the player in accordance with the Laws of Bowls. - (j) otherwise deal with the player as it sees fit, including restriction of benefits which the player would otherwise receive under this agreement. - 10.3 Termination for specific reasons

-If the Player
+If the player

-- (iii) fails to conduct himself / herself in a proper manner, or acts so as to bring the Player, Bowls Queensland, the Team (or any member of either) into disrepute or censure; - (iv) conducts himself / herself in a manner which is offensive to other members of the team or, in the opinion of Bowls Queensland, acts in a manner inappropriate for a representative of the Bowls Queensland.
+- (iii) fails to conduct themselves in a proper manner, or acts so as to bring the player, BQ, the team (or any member of either) into disrepute or censure. - (iv) conducts themselves in a manner which is offensive to other members of the team or, in the opinion of BQ, acts in a manner inappropriate for a representative of the BQ.

-Then Bowls Queensland may immediately upon notice in writing terminate this agreement.
+Then BQ may immediately upon notice in writing terminate this agreement.